ConPaaS-team/conpaas/trunk/README.txt

   applications written in PHP.

 - More services are currently being developed.
-They will be released as soon as they are fully tested and integrated with the frontend.
+They will be released as soon as they are reasonably well tested and integrated with the frontend.

 Installation